Greg Pearce (politician): Political career

 He was appointed to the casual vacancy in the Legislative Council of New South Wales on 1 November 2000 following the resignation of John Hannaford.
 The balance of Hannaford's term was until the start of 2003.
 He defeated Kerry Jones in the pre-selection battle for the nomination to the vacancy.

 He first stood for election in 2003.
 He was pre-selected as the third on the joint Liberal/National ticket for the Upper House.
 He was declared elected after obtaining the seventh highest quota in the election.

-In Parliament he has been on the Standing Committee on Law and Justice, Joint Select Committee on the Cross City Tunnel, and the Standing Committee on Social Issues.
+In Parliament, he has been on the Standing Committee on Law and Justice, Joint Select Committee on the Cross City Tunnel, and the Standing Committee on Social Issues.
 In 2003 he was Chair of the Opposition Waste Watch Committee until 2005.

 He was the Shadow Minister for Finance in 2005 and 2006, the Shadow Minister for Infrastructure in 2005, 2006 and 2007.
 The Assistant Shadow Minister for Planning in 2006, the Shadow Minister for Commerce in 2006 and 2007, the Shadow Minister for Housing in 2006 and 2007, Shadow Treasurer from 11 April 2007 until 29 December 2008 when Leader of the Opposition Barry O'Farrell conducted a reshuffle of the Shadow Cabinet.

 On 3 April 2011, Pearce was appointed Minister for Finance and Services and the Minister for the Illawarra in the O'Farrell ministry.

 Despite his removal as Shadow Treasurer, Pearce as Finance Minister was given some of the responsibilities that formerly belonged to Treasurer Mike Baird.
-In 2013, Pearce was allegedly drunk in parliament and the Premiere at the time stated, I have spoken with Mr Pearce from Hong Kong this afternoon and conveyed to him this sort of behaviour won't be tolerated.
+In 2013, Pearce was allegedly drunk in parliament and the Premier at the time stated, I have spoken with Mr Pearce from Hong Kong this afternoon and conveyed to him this sort of behaviour won't be tolerated.
 The Premiere also stated, "I've made it clear to Mr Pearce if this behaviour is repeated, he won't part of my team."

 Pearce was dismissed from the cabinet and the ministry on 1 August 2013.

 In October 2017, Pearce announced he would resign from the Legislative Council in mid-November.
 He resigned on 15 November and was replaced by Natalie Ward.